AndrewMcSwain/pmOS-writings/Readme.md

 # Practical
 ## Marketing:

 Marketing is all about getting to know your users, learning about their lives and how to relate to them-- to essentially give them what they want and need.

+Marketing is am exercise in rational empathy.

-WHAT: *marketing is more than just commercials and selling.* marketing is not equal to commercialization.
+WHAT: *marketing is more than just commercials and selling.* marketing ≠commercialization.
 It is the eyes and ears of the operations.

 +What is working?
 +What isn't working?
 +Who are our users?